City and Town Budget Calendars

 Clerk prepares estimates for debt service and all other estimates

-Below are a few examples of budget preparation calendars adopted by cities or towns that go beyond the minimum statutory requirements.
-Please note that the exact dates and statutory deadlines listed may vary slightly from year to year due to normal calendar fluctuations.
+Below are selected examples of budget preparation calendars adopted by cities or towns that go beyond the minimum statutory requirements.
+The exact dates and statutory deadlines listed in each document may vary slightly from year to year due to normal calendar fluctuations.

 Annual Budget Preparation Calendars